gjvoit/react-native-tutorials/notes.md

+### ESLinter
-To enable ESLinter for a new project, run the following command:
+  - for a new project, run the following command:
   - npm install --save-dev eslint-config-rallycoding (or any npm module that contains an eslint-config rule set)

-Difference between React & React Native
+### Difference between React & React Native
   - React
     - Knows how a component should behave
       - What functions it should have